-How Fronds Grow
+How Palm Tree Fronds Grow

 Fronds can take three to five years to mature.
 A 2:1 ratio of juvenile to mature fronds ensures that there is a constant supply available to provide food to the tree.
 The bud area of the crown holds the developing fronds.
 As an old frond dies, a new one emerges.

 Emerged Growth Habit

-The way the fronds position themselves after they have emerged indicates the species of the palm.
+The way the fronds position themselves after they emerge indicates the species of the palm.
 Some fronds hold themselves in clusters or tufts off the trunk.
-A very few palms actually branch out from the base, and fronds form there.
+Very few palms actually branch out from the base, and fronds form there.

 Appearance of a Frond

 Some fronds are only inches long, while other are many feet across.
 The color of a frond depends on the species, but most are a waxy green with a gray or brownish-green tone on the underside.
 The fronds can be matte or shiny, thick or thin in composition.
 The petiole graduates to the separated ends of the foliage, which spread out in a fan shape.